micahcochran/micahcochran.net/source/resume/index.md

 ## Who Am I

 I am an MS student of Computer Science at the University of Alabama at Birmingham.
-I have years of 16 years experience in local government working for a Public Works Department with land development law and Geographic Information Systems (GIS).
+I have years of 16 years experience in working for a municipal Public Works Department with land development law and Geographic Information Systems (GIS).
 My ideal job would be a doing software development in a field related to my prior work experience.

 ## Work